Florian-Wilhelm/Raspberry-Pi-test-code/Project11/Readme.md

 ## Thermal image

 Example visualization of a human upper body.
-The Python scripts which do that can be found in this repository.
+The Python scripts which do that can be found in this repository ("webcrawling" folder).

 ![thumbnail-collage](https://github.com/user-attachments/assets/bcc4dd39-b12b-46b2-996c-a4660ba12d13)